 I further understand that in order to promote the safety of employees and company visitors, as well as the security of its facilities, Anderson County may conduct video surveillance of any portion of its premises at any time, the only exception being private areas of restrooms, showers, and dressing rooms, and that video cameras will be positioned in appropriate places within and around Anderson County buildings and used in order to help promote the safety and security of people and property.
 I hereby give my consent to such video surveillance at any time the company may choose.

-, , s or surveillance under , , iligence, associated with these policies. n the enforcement of
+• nderson County from all liability, including liability for negligence, associated with the enforcement of or any searches or surveillance undertaken pursuant to these policies.

 /s/ (Employee) Date

-Employee's Nam ie - Printed -
+Employee's Name - Printed

 Adopted 6/26/17